 The Hall of Presidents features a lobby with all sorts of museum-type exhibits of the belonging of past presidents.
 Depending on who is working that day, there are also a couple of Cast Members who are historians and take their role as arbiters of the presidential attraction very seriously.
 Feel free to ask them any questions you might have!

 The most impressive part of the show is the state-of-the-art Abraham Lincoln animatronic, who delivers his entire Gettysburg Address.
 The entire show gives guests a history of the American presidency and remarks on the past needs for the country.
-The end of the show showcases animatronics of all U.S presidents and used to feature a speech from the current president… until Joe Biden didn’t record one.
+The end of the show showcases the best animatronics at Disney World of all U.S presidents and used to feature a speech from the current president… until Joe Biden didn’t record one.

 As the name suggests, Walt Disney himself was largely involved in the creation of this tropical serenade.
 With versions in both Disney World and Disneyland, the show is a big part of the parks.
+This show is definitely one of the best animatronics at Disney World.
 It features hundreds of animatronic birds and tikis who sing songs which whisk you away to a far away tropical land.
 It fits the theme of Adventureland perfectly!

 Overall, the show is both very entertaining and funny.
 There are SO MANY animatronics in the room that you won’t even be sure of where to look.
 If you’re seeing it for the first time, you’re sure to be astounded by the sheer volume of movement around the room.
 As an added bonus, the short waiting area for the show includes a short preshow, which makes any minimal wait for the show more enjoyable.
 Just like the Country Bear Jamboree, Walt Disney’s Enchanted Tiki Room has a countdown wait time board in front to let you know how long until the next show starts!